KausikN/PyVen/README.md

 # PyVen
- A python importing and packaging tool similar to Maven for Java
+ A python importing and packaging tool for adding and removing common modules and features to other repositories.

 # GUI